-This pine-oak forest was declared as a watershed reserve in 1997, and it covers 5,000 hectares of forest at an elevation of 2,200 m (7,220 ft).
+The pine-oak forest of Cerro Alux outside Guatemala City was declared as a watershed reserve in 1997, and it covers 5,000 hectares of forest at an elevation of 2,200 m (7,220 ft).
 It is located on the Interamerican highway on the outskirts of Guatemala City.
 A loop trail provides access to the forest.

 At Cerro Alux a set of birds restricted to the highlands of northen Central America and southern Mexico can be found, including Rufous-browed Wren, Blue-and-white Mockingbird, Blue-throated Motmot, Black-capped Swallow, and Rufous-collared Robin.
 Other typical species of the Mesoamerican highlands include Brown-backed Solitaire, Golden-browed Warbler, Crescent-chested Warbler, Gray Silky-Flycatcher, Chestnut-sided Shrike-Vireo, and Hooded Grosbeak.
 With some good luck Singing Quail can be seen on the forest floor.